tmacwill/understanding-computers/2-binary.markdown

     c.
 01111011010010

 1. What do all binary numbers ending in 1 have in common?

+1. What's the largest number we can represent with 16 bits?
+How about 32 bits?

 1. We've seen that decimal uses ten different digits and binary uses two different digits.
 The octal system instead uses seven different digits, but works in exactly the same way.
 What is the decimal value of the octal number 0644?
 How about 0755?